jet/equinox/DOCUMENTATION.md

 ### Azure CosmosDb concerns

 TL;DR caching can optimize RU consumption significantly.
 Due to the intrinsic ability to mutate easily, the potential to integrate rolling snapshots into core storage is clear.
-Providing ways to cache and snapshot matter a lot on CosmosDb, as lowest-common-demominator queries loading lots of events cost in performance and cash.
+Providing ways to cache and snapshot matter a lot on CosmosDb, as lowest-common-denominator queries loading lots of events cost in performance and cash.
 The specifics of how you use the changefeed matters more than one might thing from the CosmosDb high level docs.

 Overview: CosmosDb has been in production for >5 years and is a mature Document database.
 The initial DocumentDb offering is at this point a mere projected programming model atop a generic Document data store.
-Its changefeed mechanism affords a base upon which one can manage projections, but there is no directly provided mechanism that lends itself to building Projections that map directly to EventStore's facilties in this regard (i.e., there is nowhere to maintain consumer offsts in the store itself).
+Its changefeed mechanism affords a base upon which one can manage projections, but there is no directly provided mechanism that lends itself to building Projections that map directly to EventStore's facilities in this regard (i.e., there is nowhere to maintain consumer offsets in the store itself).

 Key aspects relevant to the Equinox programming model:

 - CosmosDb has pervasive optimization feedback per call in the form of a Request Charge attached to each and every action.
-Working to optimize one's request charges per scenario is critical both in terms of the effect it has on the amount of Request Units/s one you need to preprovision (which translates directly to costs on your bill), and then live predictably within if one is not to be throttled with 429 responses.
+Working to optimize one's request charges per scenario is critical both in terms of the effect it has on the amount of Request Units/s one you need to pre-provision (which translates directly to costs on your bill), and then live predictably within if one is not to be throttled with 429 responses.
 In general, the request charging structure can be considered a very strong mechanical sympathy feedback signal
 - Point reads of single documents based on their identifier are charged as 1 RU plus a price per KB and are optimal.
 Queries, even ones returning that same single document, have significant overhead and hence are to be avoided
-- One key mechanism CosmosDb provides to allow one to work efficiently is that any point-read request where one supplies a valid `etag` is charged at 1 RU, regardless of the size one would be transferring in the case of a cache miss (the other key benefit of using this is that it avoids unecessarly clogging of the bandwidth, and optimal latencies due to no unnecessary data transfers)
+- One key mechanism CosmosDb provides to allow one to work efficiently is that any point-read request where one supplies a valid `etag` is charged at 1 RU, regardless of the size one would be transferring in the case of a cache miss (the other key benefit of using this is that it avoids unnecessarily clogging of the bandwidth, and optimal latencies due to no unnecessary data transfers)
 - Indexing things surfaces in terms of increased request charges; at scale, each indexing hence needs to be justified
 - Similarly to EventStore, the default ARS encoding CosmosDb provides, together with interoperability concerns, means that straight json makes sense as an encoding form for events (UTF-8 arrays)
 - Collectively, the above implies (arguably counterintuitively) that using the powerful generic querying facility that CosmosDb provides should actually be a last resort.